 - Get right to the point.
 Flash sale announcements shouldn’t beat around the bush.
 The call-to-action (CTA) should be front and center, ideally visible in preview.
 Your blast email should only have one objective, and shouldn’t have to rely on the recipient reading all the way through.

-To help illustrate the point, following are some examples of really super deluxe great email blasts, along with a breakdown of why they’re so good.
+To help illustrate the point, following are some examples of really super deluxe great email blast samples, along with a breakdown of why they’re so good.

 Teva: Free Shipping Offer